DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 └── meta.txt
 ```

-* `classification.qza` The taxonomy classification obatined using `VSEARCH` using local-to-global alignment mode
+* `classification.qza`: The taxonomic lineage for each ASV.
-* `filtered_table.qza` The ASV table containing all the ASV that were succefully inserted into the rooted tree
+* `filtered_table.qza`: The final ASV abundance table.
-* `insertion-tree.qza` The inserted tree obtained using `SEPP`
+* `insertion-tree.qza`:  The rooted phylogenetic tree containing all ASVs.
-* `meta.txt` (Optional) The metadata file that can be imported along with the other files
+* `meta.txt`: Your sample metadata file (optional but recommended).